Moonquakes757/react-movies-labs2/README.md

 + Movies added to watch list page can be deleted by clicking on the delete button in the movie card in watch list page, and it will be removed.
 + A cast button in movie details page where shows the credits drawer, similar to movie reviews drawer.
 Also a Go Back button in the credits drawer to close the page and navigate back to the movie details page.
 + A recommend button in movie details page where shows the recommendations drawer.
 It can navigate to the correspond movie by clicking the view link.
 Also a Go Back button is added to close the page and navigate back to the movie details page.
++ Added a new effect on the movie card to make it zoom in when hovering over the mouse.

 ## Setup requirements.